Craps Strategy and Odds – How to Win at Craps More Often

 Before considering any of the options, please keep in mind that the odds in this and all other casino games are very much real, and no amount of experience or knowledge will change them.
 Unlike poker, most casino games can’t be beaten by skill alone.

 This is why it is very important to know what the best craps bets are and which of them give the house the lowest edge.
-That’s why I will cover craps odds for different bets before moving into detailed strategies.
+Let's start by covering craps odds for different bets before moving into detailed strategies.

 Craps Odds Explained

-Before you can get anywhere close to winning in craps, you need to understand that different bets have different odds and house edges in this game.
+Before you can get anywhere close to winning while playing craps online or in your local casino, you need to understand that different bets have different odds and house edges in this game.